 Alex Hamilton's Research Projects: Experimental Condensed Matter Physics

-Researchers within the QED group are investigating the electrical and optical properties of nanometer scale semiconductor devices.
-At these small length scales the device properties are no longer governed by semi-classical physics, but are instead determined by quantum mechanical effects.
+Researchers within the QED group are investigating the electrical and optical properties of nanometer scale semiconductor devices, for future low power and quantum information applications.
 The group makes its own quantum semiconductor devices here at UNSW, and uses a variety of electronic and optical probes, at milliKelvin temperatures and in strong magnetic fields, to further the understanding of quantum electronics.

 We have experimental projects available in two main research areas:

 1. One aspect of our work is to understand the properties of valence band holes in semiconductor nanostructures.
 It has been known for over 100 years that electricity is semiconductors is carried by negatively charged electrons and positively charged holes.
 However our understanding of the quantum mechanical properties of holes in nanoscale electronic devices is far from complete, despite the fact that your mobile phone contains billions of transistors that use holes.
 This is because although undergraduates are often taught that valence band holes are essentially just heavy electrons, with a positive charge and a positive effective mass, holes are spin-3/2 particles whereas electrons are spin-1/2.
 This leads to very unusual properties - for instance, whereas electrons have a well defined dipole moment that couples their spin to an externally applied magnetic field, holes also have quadrupole and octopole moments that have no equivalent in electrons.
 These unique spin properties have led to proposals for novel spin based hole transistors, that could run much faster and with lower power than conventional devices that rely on the charge of electrons, as well as new types of quantum bits for quantum information applications.
 Students projects are available to fabricate and study holes in quantum wires and quantum dots.